 Here are my tips to help you achieve perfect, rock hard Bonfire Toffee:

-- I recommend lining your baking tins with baking parchment.
-Although some recipes suggest greasing the baking tin and pouring the toffee in, I have had mixed results.
-Lining the tin with parchment removes the risk that the toffee will weld itself to the tin and refuse to come out
+- Line your baking tin with baking parchment: While some recipes suggest simply greasing the tin, I have had mixed results.
+Using baking parchment ensures that the toffee won't weld itself to the tin and guarantees easy removal every time.

-- Do not be tempted to taste the toffee as it cooks
+- Do not be tempted to taste the toffee as it cooks: You will burn your lips, mouth and tongue severely as the liquid toffee is incredibly hot.

-Follow these rules and you should get a perfect slab of rock hard Bonfire Toffee to suck on.
-But promise me you’ll suck it.
-This toffee really is a tough guy – hard as rock.
+Follow these rules for a perfect slab of rock hard Bonfire Toffee - but promise me you'll suck it.
+This toffee really is as hard as rock.

 Frequently Asked Questions

-Traditionally, Treacle Toffee is served on Bonfire Night here in the UK, but it would be perfect for Halloween too – especially the cute lollipops.
-Just wrap them in cellophane to hand out to your spooky door knockers.
+Traditionally served on Bonfire Night in the UK, treacle toffee would also be perfect for Halloween - especially presented as cute lollipops.
+Wrap them in cellophane to hand out to your spooky visitors.

 Read my guide on catering for Bonfire Night or try the following recipes: